Philip Marheineke

-Philip Konrad Marheineke (May 1, 1780, Hildesheim – May 31, 1846, Berlin), was a German Protestant church leader within the Evangelical Church in Prussia.
+Philip Konrad Marheineke (/de/; May 1, 1780 – May 31, 1846) was a German Protestant theologian and church leader within the Evangelical Church in Prussia.

 Life

-He was born at Hildesheim, Bishopric of Hildesheim, and studied at the University of Göttingen.
-In 1805 he was appointed professor extraordinarius of philosophy at Erlangen; in 1807 he moved to Heidelberg.
+He was born in Hildesheim, in the Bishopric of Hildesheim, and studied at the University of Göttingen.
+In 1805, he was appointed professor extraordinarius of philosophy at Erlangen; in 1807, he moved to Heidelberg.
 In 1811 he became professor ordinarius at Frederick William University, Berlin, where from 1820 he was also preacher at Trinity Church and worked with Schleiermacher.

-When he died he was a member of the supreme consistorial council.
+He died in Berlin in 1846.
+When he died, he was a member of the supreme consistorial council.

-Works
+Work

-At first influenced by Schelling, Marheineke found a new master in G. W. F. Hegel, and came to be regarded as the leader of the Hegelian Right.
+At first influenced by Friedrich Schelling, Marheineke found a new master in G. W. F. Hegel, and came to be regarded as the leader of the Hegelian Right.
 He sought to defend and explain all the orthodox doctrines of the Church in an orthodox way in the terms of Hegel's philosophy.

-Marheineke's developed views on dogmatics are given in the third edition (1847) of his Die Grundlehren der christlichen Dogmatik als Wissenschaft.
-When he published the first edition (1819) he was still under the influence of Schelling; the second edition (1827) marked his change of view.
-His works on symbolics show profound scholarship, keen critical insight, and rare impartiality.
-The Christliche Symbolik (1810-1814) has been pronounced his masterpiece.
+The Christliche Symbolik (1810–1814) has been pronounced his masterpiece.

+He published the first edition of ‘’Die Grundlehren der christlichen Dogmatik als Wissenschaft’’ in 1819 when he influenced by Schelling.
+The second edition in 1827 showed a change of view.
+The third edition (1847) showed Marheineke's developed views on dogmatics.

-His other works include Institutiones symbolicae (1812; 3rd ed., 1830), Geschichte der deutschen Reformation (1816; 2nd ed., 18311834); Die Reformation, ihre Entstehung und Verbreitung in Deutschland (1846; 2nd ed., 1858), and the posthumous Theol.
-Vorlesungen (1847-1849).
+His other works include Institutiones symbolicae (1812; 3rd ed.
+1830), Geschichte der deutschen Reformation (1816; 2nd ed.
+1831–1834); Die Reform der Kirche durch den Staat (1844), and the posthumous Theol.
+Vorlesungen (1847–1849).

-He co-edited Hegel's posthumous Werke series (1832-1845) and an 1840 edition of Lectures on the Philosophy of Religion.
+He co-edited Hegel's posthumous Werke series (1832–1845) and an 1840 edition of Lectures on the Philosophy of Religion.